 The Mountain Goats lead singer John Darnielle is back with another nostalgic horror novel.
 Universal Harvester, the unrelated follow-up to Wolf in White Van, pitches readers into a VHS rental store in Iowa, where someone is taping cryptic and appalling scenes over the cassettes.
-Continue reading
+Like its predecessor, Darnielle's second novel doesn't try to be flashy … Continue reading Universal Harvester: A Review

 Tag: book review